Soorya Manasam

 Soorya Manasam is a 1992 Indian Malayalam-language drama film directed by Viji Thampi and written by Sab John.
-The film stars Mammootty, along with Sowcar Janaki, Vaishnavi, Vinodini, Raghuvaran, Riza Bava and Jagathy Sreekumar playing supporting roles.
-The film revolves around Putturumees, a mentally challenged man and his mother who face several social issues in their village.
+The film stars Mammootty, along with Raghuvaran, Vinodini, Sowcar Janaki, Vaishnavi, Riza Bava and Jagathy Sreekumar playing supporting roles.
+The film revolves around Putturumees, a mentally disabled man and his mother Mariya who face several social issues in their village.

 Plot

-Putturumees is a mentally challenged man who lives in a small village with his mother.
+Putturumees is a mentally disabled man who lives in a small village with his mother Mariya.
 The villagers face several issues due to his condition and compel his mother to take him to a new place.